brandonlimary/GIS-III/README.md

 ![Vacant Lots](https://user-images.githubusercontent.com/74623945/170792888-4be7ac4a-fcef-4be3-8ab9-1a2006210e4b.png)

 ## Discussion of Results/Findings/Main Highlights
-The series of maps provided above highlight the
+The series of maps provided above highlight the importance of a multi-displinary approach when constructing spatial models.
+While the four variables I chose to investigate for this project are by no means meant to serve as a comprehensive moasic that captures Washington Park as a community area.
+Rather, these four variables

 ## Limitations, Future Work, Conclusion
-Despite utilizing the most up-to-date data, the accuracy of the data itself will not be 100% with reality.
+Despite utilizing the most up-to-date data, the accuracy of the data itself will not be 100% aligned with reality.
+Human error and inconsistences in data collection, anonymization techniques by the US.
+Census Bureau, and inaccurate self-reported information are all factors that may introduce erroneous data.
+However, the scale at which my analysis occurs allows for general spatial patterns, distributions, and analysis to be made soundly.

+Moreover, further work should work to make the maps interactive (perhaps through an RShiny application!) and accessible online.
+This would greatly increase the audience and impact of my work and more deeply engage community stakeholders with the most up-to-date information.

+## References
+Greer, J. L. (2014).
+Historic Home Mortgage Redlining in Chicago.
+Journal of the Illinois State Historical Society (1998-), 107(2), 204–233. https://doi.org/10.5406/jillistathistsoc.107.2.0204

+Hillier, A. E. (2003).
+Spatial analysis of historical redlining: a methodological exploration.
+Journal of Housing Research, 137-167.

+Raleigh, E., & Galster, G. (2015).
+Neighborhood Disinvestment, Abandonment, and Crime Dynamics.
+Journal of Urban Affairs, 37(4), 367–396. https://doi.org/10.1111/juaf.12102